 This article shares spiritual self worth quotes, drawing from the Bible.

-In the Bible many individuals stand before God trusting that their lives matter and their spirits are worthy of divine care.
+Many religions and spiritual paths speak of humility and repentance.
+But in the Bible there are many who stand before God trusting that their lives matter and their spirits are worthy of divine care.

-When we cultivate the spiritual self worth we share with God, we are finding a worth that we share with everyone, and which lasts for eternity.
+When we cultivate the spiritual Self worth we share with God, we are finding a worth that we share with everyone, and which lasts for eternity.

 “Let them praise the name of the LORD: